If you are intelligent, are you more likely to be depressed? Not depressed? Less depressed? Do intelligence and

 Lower IQ – More Likely To Be Depressed

-One study from the Adult Psychiatric Morbidity Survey in England concluded that people with a lower intelligence quotient (IQ) are less happy than their more intelligent peers.
+One study from the Adult Psychiatric Morbidity Survey in England looking at depression and intelligence concluded that people with a lower intelligence quotient (IQ) are less happy and more likely to develop depressive symptoms than those with higher intelligence.

-Test subjects with an IQ in the 70-79 range, which is considered in the lower spectrum, defined themselves as being less happy than peers with IQs in the upper end of the spectrum (around 120) who were considered "gifted" or above average intelligence.
+Test subjects with lower intelligence (an IQ in the 70-79 range, which is considered in the lower spectrum of general intelligence), defined themselves as being less happy than peers with IQs in the upper end of the spectrum (around 120) who were considered "gifted" or above average intelligence.
 The survey asked respondents questions about whether they were usually in a good mood, how satisfied with the life they felt, and other questions meant to determine their overall happiness and contentment.

-The thought pattern here is that people with lower IQs, due to less ability and therefore limited life choices (less education, lower earning potential, jobs without insurance, sick days, or vacation, etc.) end up with an overall lower socioeconomic status, which brings about a lower quality of life.
-Data suggests it is lack of opportunity that leads to unhappiness compared to those with a higher IQ.
+One possibility here is that people with lower IQs, due to less ability and therefore limited life choices (less education, lower earning potential, jobs without insurance, sick days, or vacation, etc.) end up with an overall lower socioeconomic status, which brings about a lower quality of life and well-being.